 The workshop and associated exhibition at mima explores South Gare in the North of England and the now-closed Teesside Steelworks in Redcar, excavating the entangled geo-industrial identities of the area and its ecologies of obsolescence and waste.
 Through on-site practical tasks and activities, participants ‘read’ South Gare’s landscape, debris and discarded media as part of a new geological stratum, one that evidences items such as electronics and plastic as part of the future fossil record.
 Fictioning is employed throughout as a method to reimagine where these objects might come from and where they might end up.

 Commissioned by Middlesbrough Institute of Modern Art (mima) and located between mima and South Gare including the South Gare Marine Club House.
-The exhibition runs until the June 4 and is part of the 10 year commemoration of mima.
+The exhibition ran from March-June 2017 and was part of the 10 year commemoration of mima.